bgamari/ghc-wiki-import/garbage-collector-notes.md

 ```

-These definitions maybe found in rts\\storage.h.
+These definitions can be found in rts\\storage.h.